 “We are seeing swine Brucellosis, Influenza A virus, Pseudo-rabies, Hepatitis, and some Leptospirosis.”

-Feral swine also carry Trichinellosis and a Herpes virus.
+Feral swine also carry Trichinellosis, a caused by roundworms and the Herpes virus, he says.

-“The greatest risk for exposure is field dressing the animal,” he said, meaning gutting the animals and harvesting choice cuts after the kill.
-Gloves are necessary.
+“The greatest risk for exposure is field dressing the animal,” he said, meaning gutting the animals and harvesting choice cuts after a kill.
+Protective gloves and clothing are necessary, he says.

-Many hunters, including Ken Anderson, haul off the carcasses for burial or for wildlife to scavenge.
+Many hunters, including Ken Anderson, haul exterminated feral swine into the forest or leave on the field for wildlife to scavenge.

 Rebecca McPeake, with the University of Arkansas Division of Agriculture Cooperative Extension Service and Arkansas Forest Resource Center, says local wild carnivores relish the meat.